isaias-alt/isaias-alt/README.md

     />
 </p>

 I'm Lucas, FrontEnd Developer from Paraguay with +3 years of experience.
 I’m passionate about building user-friendly and dynamic interfaces and open-source software.
-For the last years, I have worked as a freelancer offering solutions to help companies and businesses display and market their products effectively.
+For the last years, I have worked as a freelancer offering solutions to help companies and businesses display and market their products effectively..

 - 🔭 I’m open to work.